Kyoto Aquarium Report – 7 attractions of Kyoto Aquarium

-It is not only historical shrines and temples in Kyoto that draws tourist’s attention, but also some modern facilities such as museums and theatres.
+It is not only historical shrines and temples in Kyoto that draw tourist’s attention but also some modern facilities such as museums and theatres.

 Kyoto Aquarium is one of these and it’s a very popular attraction for families with children.
 Children get bored very easily when sightseeing, but there is no time for that at the Kyoto Aquarium.
 Excited children will be busy finding many different sea creatures – it is quite a magical world!

 That’s why the Kyoto Aquarium is a good venue for families, and it is also an all-weather facility, so irrespective of the weather, you can be guaranteed a great day out.

 It’s good to have this kind of option mixed in with a sightseeing plan and allow the children to have some fun.

 The Kyoto Aquarium also has a unique feature waiting to greet you!